Rationale-Guided Few-Shot Classification to Detect Abusive Language: Methodology

 \subsection{Experimental setup}

-The rationale extraction performance on the HateXplain dataset {as shown in Table~\ref{tab:hatexplain-performance}} is compared using the same \textit{train}:\textit{development}:\textit{test} splits of 8:1:1 as used by \citet{mathew2021hatexplain}.
+The rationale extraction performance on the HateXplain dataset {as shown in Table~\ref{tab:hatexplain-performance}} is compared using the same \textit{train}:\textit{development}:\textit{test} splits of 8:1:1 as used by Mathew~\cite{mathew2021hatexplain}.
 For the evaluation datasets, we maintain a stratified split of \textit{train}:\textit{development}:\textit{test} in the ratio 7:1:2, similar to previous research on cross domain evaluation~\cite{swamy-etal-2019-studying}\footnote{The amount of data per split is noted in Appendix.}.
+We use samples from the training dataset to train the few-shot detection models, the validation dataset is used to find the best model while training.
+Finally, we report the result on the test data.

 We set the token length to 128 for reducing model size\footnote{We consider first 128 tokens when $>$ 128 tokens (0.05\% cases).}.
 All our results are reported on the test set of the corresponding dataset (either source or target).
 We also highlight the best performance using \textbf{bold} font in all the tables.
 In Tables \ref{tab:hatexplain-performance} and \ref{tab:few-shot}, we also show the second best using \underline{underline}.
 For cross domain few-shot evaluation, we use 50, 100, 150, and 200 training datapoints from each class to train the models in the new domains\footnote{None of the datasets have less than 200 datapoints for any label.}.
 We create five such different random sets of 50, 100, 150, and 200 datapoints for each target dataset to make our evaluations robust and we report average performance across these sets.

 For all the models trained, we vary the learning rate as the main hyperparameter, taking up the following values: $1e^{-5}$, $3e^{-5}$ and $5e^{-5}$.
 With regards to equation~\ref{eq2}, we vary $\beta$ and $\gamma$ through $1,2,5,10,100$, achieving maximum performance on the validation set with $\beta=2$ and $\gamma=10$ for the \textsc{BERT-RLT} model.
 Once the best model is found for in-domain performance, we fix the model for all cross-domain evaluations.
-The learning rate for the cross domain few-shot classification models is fixed at $1e^{-5}$ (refer Appendix).
+The learning rate for the cross domain few-shot classification models is fixed at $1e^{-5}$.
+Note that we did not explicitly provide a comparison with the earlier papers, since most of them use inferior models compared to BERT.